ozzie-lam/rebyte-docs/apps/apps-with-cui/quick-start.md

 # Quick Start

-We will show to how to build an app using the custumized UI.
+We will show to how to build an app using the customized UI.

 ## Step 1: Create an App